SSWConsulting/SSW.Rules.Content/rules/explain-deleted-or-modified-appointments/rule.md

 :::
 :::
 ::: good
-Figure: Good example - Explaining the change that has been made using the prefix "Updated:"
+Figure: Good example - Explaining the change that has been made using the prefix "Updated {{dd/mm/yyyy}}:"
 :::